French doors can change any space, but getting the width right is crucial.

 Custom isn’t just about size; it’s about style.
 Popular options include:

-- Wood: Oak or mahogany for a classic warmth and character.
+- Wood: Oak or mahogany for a classic, characterful look.

 - Aluminum: Modern, sleek, and low-maintenance.